AmaanSayyad/Onenomo/README.md

 - Node.js 18+
 - Yarn (or npm)
-- A OneChain testnet wallet (e.g. MetaMask) and some OCT
+- A OneChain testnet wallet (Sui-compatible, e.g. OneWallet) and some OCT
 - Supabase project

 ### 1. Clone and install